-(II) Internal audit function
+(II) INTERNAL AUDIT FUNCTION

-The internal audit function at the Group oversees all the Group and subsidiary undertaking internal audits.
-The function is led by Samantha Churchill, Group Head of Internal Audit (HIA), who is a Fellow of the Institute of Chartered Accountants and will fulfil the UK regulators' controlled function role of Head of Internal Audit (SMF5) when approved by the PRA.
-The HIA reports to the LHL and LUK Audit Committees and is supported by a number of additional individuals who are deemed to be sufficiently skilled to perform internal audit function duties.
+The function is led by Samantha Churchill, Group Head of Internal Audit (HIA), who is a Fellow of the Institute of Chartered Accountants and fulfils the UK regulators' controlled function role of Head of Internal Audit (SMF5).
+The HIA reports to the LUK Audit Committee and is supported by a number of additional individuals who are deemed to be sufficiently skilled to perform internal audit function duties.
 The internal audit function has the required skills, knowledge and expertise to fulfil its duties.
 Internal audit plays a key role in the Group's ERM by providing an independent opinion regarding the accuracy and completeness of risks in the risk register, in addition to verification of the effectiveness of controls and the consistency of their operation.